terra-campaigns/arrival/chapters/chap021.md

 > - **[Amyria](../pcs/Amyria.md)**: Learn from the book of knowledge.
 Protect little Guilf, take the Angel Hound to Mystra's temple, destroy the 2 devices left in the castle and kill Gellert

 > [!warning] Intro
-> - [BookOfKnowledge](../objects/BookOfKnowledge.md): One DC 20 for S- check per week of study:
+> - [BookOfKnowledge](../objects/BookOfKnowledge.md): One check per week (see through the illusion move)
-> 	- Success: ask a question
-> 	- Fail: nightmare river vision
+> 	- DC 25 for S+ you gain the knowledge you seek as you see true reality (night roads incoming)
+> 	- DC 15 for S- you gain the knowledge you seek but you either disturb the illusion or a nightmare senses you
+> 	- F The knowledge collapses your sanity and a nightmare is summoned (sanity check)

 > [!danger] Strong start

 Travel to [templeMystra](../locations/templeMystra.md) (while reading the [BookOfKnowledge](../objects/BookOfKnowledge.md)?)
-**CLOCK 8:** Mercians will try again to make the PCs wanted and have the FFKA hunting them down.

-**5 years later, the desert in the NE of Linhe is turning into a moist mud *Arratu*.**

 > [!example] Situations